 How to Overcome Face Mask Addiction

-As you can see, masks that hide our faces can be used as a self-defense and make people believe that they look better with it.
+As you can see, masks that hide our faces can be used as self-defense and make people believe that they look better with it.
 Especially for people who have social anxiety, a mask alleviates their anxiety of communicating and socializing with others.

 However, these psychological factors can lead to people unnecessarily depending on it to a point where it develops into a mask addiction.